 WHAT DOES THERAPY LOOK LIKE?

-These are some quick sketches I made while thinking about the process of therapy.
+These are some quick sketches I made while feeling the process of therapy.

 I come with a problem.
 It’s a heavy boulder I have been carrying around with me.
 Sometimes I know what it is.
 Sometimes I don’t.